Sandvine Provides Fourth Quarter Revenue Estimate

 CAUTION REGARDING FORWARD LOOKING INFORMATION

 Certain statements in this press release constitute “forward-looking information” within the meaning of applicable Canadian securities laws and are based on expectations, estimates and projections as of the date of this press release.
 Forward-looking statements include, without limitation, statements with respect to projected revenues, earnings, growth rates, targets, revenue mix and product plans and the Company’s future growth, results of operations, performance and business prospects and opportunities.
 Forward-looking statements are necessarily based upon management’s perceptions of historical trends, current conditions and expected future developments, as well as a number of specific factors and assumptions that, while considered reasonable by the Company as of the date of such statements, are inherently subject to significant business, economic and competitive uncertainties and contingencies which could result in the forward-looking statements ultimately being incorrect.
-In addition to the various factors and assumptions set forth in this press release, the material factors and assumptions used to develop the forward-looking information include, but are not limited to the following: the overall Network Policy Control market including reliance on major customers; adoption of Virtual Series solutions; the requirement for increasingly innovative product solutions; its growth strategy and the need for increasing investment in sales and marketing efforts; the demand for the Company’s products and fluctuations in future revenues; target blended gross margin; expectations of growth in the DSL and Wireless markets; expectations for DSO; sufficiency of current working capital to support future operating and working capital requirements; the stability of general economic and market conditions; currency exchange rates and interest rates; equity and debt markets continuing to provide the Company with access to capital; and the Company’s continued compliance with third party intellectual property rights; foreign exchange hedging; and that the risk factors noted below, collectively, do not have a material impact on the Company.
+In addition to the various factors and assumptions set forth in this press release, the material factors and assumptions used to develop the forward-looking information include, but are not limited to the following: the overall Network Policy Control market including reliance on major customers; adoption of Virtual Series solutions; the requirement for increasingly innovative product solutions; its growth strategy; the demand for the Company’s products and fluctuations in future revenues; target blended gross margin; expectations of growth in the Wireless market; expectations for DSO; sufficiency of current working capital to support future operating and working capital requirements; the stability of general economic and market conditions; currency exchange rates and interest rates; equity and debt markets continuing to provide the Company with access to capital; and the Company’s continued compliance with third party intellectual property rights; foreign exchange hedging; declaration of quarterly dividends; and that the risk factors noted below, collectively, do not have a material impact on the Company.

 By its nature, forward-looking information is subject to inherent risks and uncertainties that may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, that assumptions may not be correct and that objectives, strategic goals and priorities will not be achieved.